Nissin Mouko Tanmen Nakamoto Instant Rice Soup

 Nissin Mouko Tanmen Nakamoto Karauma Meshi

-The instant rice soup I bought this time is “Nissin Mouko Tanmen Nakamoto Karauma Meshi” pictured above.
-In its name “Kara-Uma (辛旨)” stands for “Karai (spicy) and Umai (delicious)”, while the latter “Meshi (飯)” is the Japanese word for cooked rice.
+The instant rice soup that I got is above.
+In its name, Kara-Uma (辛旨) stands for Karai (辛い: meaning spicy) and Umai (旨い: delicious), while Meshi (飯) is the word for cooked rice.

 Nissin Mouko Tanmen Nakamoto Cup Ramen

-The cooking method of this instant rice soup is almost the same as the ramen version of it.
-First, remove the black sachet of “Umakara Oil” from the top and peel back the paper lid about halfway.
+The cooking of this instant rice soup is almost the same as its ramen version.
+First, remove the black sachet of Umakara Oil from the top and peel back the lid about halfway.

-After that, remove the lid, add the accompanying spicy-tasty “Umakara Oil”, stir all the ingredients well, and you can enjoy it.
+After that, remove the paper lid, add the accompanying spicy & tasty Umakara Oil, and you can enjoy the soup after stirring well.

-I found an article written about this method on a blog, where the Japanese blogger says that the method works well.
-Although I haven’t tried it yet, someday I want to.
+A simple way: eat the noodles and add steamed plain rice to the remaining soup.
+I found an article about this on a blog, which says that the method works well, though I haven’t tried it yet.